Ag Hall of Fame Nominations Needed

 Northwest Missouri Extension News You Can Use is a monthly newsletter that provides practical advice on a variety of subjects and reports on extension activities throughout the region.

-Upcoming Events and Training for Spring and Summer 2016
+Upcoming Events and Training for Fall 2016

 Many counties are in the process of updating fair schedules for the summer.
 You can check the MU Extension Daviess County office website for more info